 Also burn scraps of food.
 Burn left over food that’s gone bad.
 Burn banana peels, orange peels, etc. If you have any left over grease from cooking bacon, ground beef, or slow-cooking a roast, dump that into a campfire too.

-Never dump food, grease, or liquids on the ground because they attract animals.
+Never dump food, grease, or liquids on the ground because they attract bears and other animals.

 - Buy milk and fruit juices in a paper carton instead of a plastic carton.

 - Buy dry rice packaged in paper sacks instead of plastic containers.

 For other foods that are not packaged in paper, buy them in packaging that can be crushed small…